New to Telerik UI for ASP.NET CoreStart a free 30-day trial

 Applying Custom Attributes in Editable Helpers

-Editable helpers, such as the Grid and ListView, initialize the Validator internally.
+The editable helpers, such as the Grid and ListView, initialize the Validator internally.
 To specify custom rules, you have to extend the built-in validation rules of the Validator.
-You can also use this approach to define rules after the scripts are included and to use them in all views.
+You can also use this approach to define rules and reuse them in all Views.

 }